iris-w03/Flix/README.md

 #### BONUS
 - [x] (2pts) User can tap a poster in the collection view to see a detail screen of that movie.
 - [x] (2pts) In the detail view, when the user taps the poster, a new screen is presented modally where they can view the trailer.
+- [x]  User can search the movie they want using search bar in Now Playing page.

 ### App Walkthrough GIF